-International riders may present with helmets manufactured to ASTM F1163-04a, ASTM F1163-13 or ASTM F1163-15 standards.
-However, recommendation is that that their helmet should also meet one of the European standards listed above.
+International riders may present with helmets manufactured to ASTM F1163-04a, ASTM F1163-2004a and subsequent updates Snell 2016 13 or ASTM F1163-15 standards.
+However, recommendation is that that their helmet should also meet one of the European standards listed above. (www.eventingireland.com/2023-hat-rule-reminder/)

-An Athlete who jumps or attempts to jump an obstacle with a retention harness incorrectly fastened will be eliminated unless the circumstances rendered it unsafe for the Athlete to stop immediately in order to refasten the harness (eg; if the harness becomes unfastened in the middle of a combination or one or two strides before the obstacle in question) As an exception to this rule Senior Athletes may remove their Headgear while accepting prizes, during the playing of the National Anthem and any other ceremonial protocol.
+An Athlete who jumps or attempts to jump an obstacle with a retention harness incorrectly fastened will be eliminated unless the circumstances rendered it unsafe for the Athlete to stop immediately in order to refasten the harness (eg; if the harness becomes unfastened in the middle of a combination or one or two strides before the obstacle in question)

+As an exception to this rule Senior Athletes may remove their Headgear while accepting prizes, during the playing of the National Anthem and any other ceremonial protocol.